Unfinished Northern Pyramid of Zawyet El Aryan: Name of the king

-Kurt Sethe, Nabil M.A.
-Swelim and Wolfgang Helck contradict the former arguments and date the shaft to the late 3rd Dynasty.
+Kurt Sethe, Nabil Swelim and Wolfgang Helck contradict the former arguments and date the shaft to the late 3rd Dynasty.
 They point out that, in general, the use of hewn granite as a floor covering in royal tombs was a tradition since the reign of king Khasekhemwy, the last pharaoh of 2nd Dynasty.
 Furthermore, the tradition of building shaft-like tombs beneath a pyramid was a tradition of the 3rd Dynasty, not of the 4th Dynasty.
 The alignment of the pyramid complex on a South to North axis was also a common during the 3rd Dynasty.
 Additionally, W. Helck and Eberhard Otto point out, that the design similarities between the pyramid of Baka and that of Djedefre might be striking, but the design of Djedefre's pyramid was atypical for the 4th Dynasty anyway.
 Thus, to use Djedefre's tomb design as a comparison argument cannot confirm a 4th Dynasty datation.
 Finally, egyptologists doubt the evaluations of Barsanti concerning the size of the pyramid base.
 They think that the pyramid was not so big as Lepsius and Barsanti evaluated.
 They also doubt the finding of Djedefre's dedication tablet, because this artifact was never published.